Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 Feb 17, 2014

 In essence, Full Moon wo Sagashite falls nothing short of what a sentimental drama should achieve.
 Normally, from our perspectives on Earth we see only one side of the moon, though Tanemura provides an insight to a metaphorical "dark" side of the moon, thus glimpsing cutesy screenshots and previews of Full Moon will inform you very little of the darker themes residing in Full Moon.
 Don't be discouraged by the ambient & solemn appearance.
 Full Moon fails not, to disappoint.
 I guarantee.
 Of course, that isn't to say, that Full Moon is not without flaws.

 Full Moon, clutching to the standards of the dramatic arc, begins its exposition with what appears to be a childish & naive concept, though matures through time, into a sensational piece bearing unexpectedly profound themes, breaking away from the stereotypical shoujo anime.
-Despite its "convenience" and seemingly illogical developments at times, verisimilitude is still achieved; a feat of which very few anime have achieved.
+Despite its "convenience" and seemingly illogical developments at times, the story remains consistent within the high quality outlined at the start, only to undoubtedly improve.

-The animation appears nothing of real significance, yet simultaneously, nothing of disastrous levels.
+The animation appears nothing of real significance, yet at the same time, nothing of disastrous levels.
 "Average" seems to fit the mark perfectly.
 Despite this, the animation remains fluid and consistent throughout the whole series, and affects the series in no manner at all.
 Of course, keep in mind that this anime WAS made in 2002-2003, so if you're comparing it with a recent anime, it obviously will seem pretty low quality.